 Advancing the narrative

 The cloud adoption teams have met all requirements to move protected data.
 With those applications come SLA commitments to the business and need for support from IT operations.
 Right behind the team migrating the two datacenters, multiple application development and BI teams are ready to begin launching new solutions into production.
 IT operations is new to cloud operations and needs to quickly integrate existing operational processes.

 Changes in the current state

-- The BI team is ready to feed predictions and insights back into operation systems in the production datacenter.
+- The BI team is ready to integrate predictions and insights into the systems that run operations for the three business units.

 Incrementally improve the future state

 - IT operations is new to cloud operations and needs to quickly integrate existing operational processes.

 - The changes to current and future state expose new risks that will require new policy statements.